 The brand doesn’t create the tribe of like-minded people, it tries to reach everyone.
 So when you as a customer gets the message from the company ( in any form – it can be an email, a post on social media, a big board on the street) he/she doesn’t feel it was personal.
 Brands that treat their potential customers as morons who don’t know a thing about business, exhaust themselves very quickly.
 Because personalized experience in marketing and branding is one of the hottest trends of 2018.

 Google will place more emphasis on search requests connecting customers with local companies.
 Personalization will become a new black.
 So the businesses reaching individual customers instead of theoretical target groups will win.

 Forbes writers claim that to reach customers in 2018 brands will need to offer extreme personalization.

-Bad news is that brand fatigue is serious, and if you ignore it, it won’t go away.
+The bad news is that it’s serious and if you ignore it, it won’t go away.
 Good news is that you can deal with it.
-It’s time to be creative and bold.
+It’s time to be creative and experiment.
 Strong brands are flexible, they adapt fast, they use the most innovative solutions and they are not afraid to experiment.
 Big brands use innovative technological tools, such as virtual and augmented reality for marketing, to stand out of the competition.

 Shopify is getting augmented.
 Yes, one of the biggest e-commerce platforms in the world will implement augmented reality in everyday online shopping.
 The company announced that soon all the merchants…

 The packaging of the product is a powerful communication channel.
 It reaches 100% of your clients.
 Just think about it, it’s the first thing the client sees when he/she grabs…